Moti Laxmi Upasika

 Moti Laxmi Upasika (मोतिलक्ष्मी उपासिका) (30 June 1909 – 1997) was Nepal's first woman poet and short story writer of modern times.
 Her first work, a short story, was published in 1935.

 Early life

 Moti Laxmi Upasika (also spelled Motilakshmī Upāsikā) was born in Kathmandu to father Drabya Dhar and mother Gyan Laxmi Tuladhar.
 Her father was a merchant who owned a business house in Lhasa, Tibet.
-Her brother was poet Chittadhar Hridaya.
+Her brother was a poet Chittadhar Hridaya.
 She received informal education in Sanskrit, Pali and English.

 Writing career

 Upasika, who also wrote under the pen name M. Laxmi, published her first work in 1935, a story in the Nepali language entitled Rodan.
 It appeared in Sharada magazine published from Kathmandu.

 She started writing in Nepal Bhasa with a poem entitled Chitta Panchhi (meaning "Heart bird") and a story Lan ("Road") which were published in Dharmadoot in 1944.
 Dharmadoot was a Buddhist magazine published in Hindi by the Maha Bodhi Society from Sarnath, India.
 It also published contributions in Nepal Bhasa at the request of its subscribers in Nepal.

 Though most of her essays deal with religious subjects, her writings have been described as a bridge between religious and free prose.
 Her essays are characterized by simple language and a powerful way of expressing her opinions.